 I had so much fun making this cake and there are literally hundreds of ways to decorate the top.
 I wanted an Easter Basket Egg Hunt sort of theme for my cake and so my toppings were fun and simple, complete with the candy-filled Easter eggs in the grass!

-It also wasn’t a super expensive cake, not even close to the cost that it looks!
+It also wasn’t an inexpensive cake, not even close to the cost that it looks!

-The #1 trick is to use a store-bought cake!
-This is the hardest part!
+The #1 trick is to use a store-bought cake – a basic round cake that is affordable already!
 I bought a single layer 8″ round cake from my local grocery store.
 It will save you loads of time and has that nice frosting where your candy and stuff will stick nicely to the cake.
-These are sold for $6-$10 in my local store, depending on theme/toppings, etc. but you just need a basic cake as you are going to Easter Basket it up!
+These are sold for $6-$10 in my local store, depending on theme/toppings, etc. but you just need a basic cake as you are going to Easter Basket it up so go for the lowest priced one. !

 The perfect starting cake: